bansalsumit/weather_pollution_analyzer/README.md

 # Weather Pollution Analyzer
-A rails application to fetch, import, and store air pollution data for different cities across India.
+A rails application for Importing and Analyzing Air Pollution Data for different cities across India.

 ## Technologies